pagopa/interop-be-reports/README.md

 ## How to create a new job

-There is a script that will generate a new job for you:
+There is a script that will scaffold a new job for you:

 ```
-pnpm new-job
+pnpm create-new-job
 ```